Israel, Netanya, Mefi 5, office 308

 2. Prepare personal documents for yourself and family members;

-3. Pass an interview with the Consul;
+3. Pass an interview;

 4. Get a repatriate visa;